screensavers-club/argos-docs/docs/user-manual/performers/6-lens-setup.md

 If you see a blank image, ensure that the lens cap is taken off.
 If the image is still blank, consider this troubleshooting solution: [Camera fails to turn on after OS upgrade](/docs/user-manual/performers/troubleshooting/camera/camera-doesnt-turn-on-after-os-upgrade).

-The camera lens should come with two dials: one for **focusing**, and one for controlling the **exposure**.
-Due to the complexity of how the lens work, it is recommended to follow through the next set of instructions step-by-step to avoid confusion.
+The camera lens should come with two dials: one for **focusing**, and one for controlling the **exposure**. **Due to the complexity of how the lens work, it is recommended to follow through the next set of instructions step-by-step to avoid confusion.**

 Here is a reference image for the instructions below.

 ![dials and knob](/img/new-user-manual/child/cam1.jpg)

+Note: If your unit do not have any **extended pins**, please [contact us here](/docs/help-problem).

+If your unit have **only 1 extended pin**, you can use it to **lock the exposure dial**, as it is preferable to lock the exposure dial to make it easier to rotate the focus dial.
+If required, remove and insert the pin into the threaded hole where the **Pin that LOCKS EXPOSURE** is supposed to be.

 ---